Energy

 Second Law:

-A reaction is spontaneous if entropy increases
+A reaction is spontaneous if there is an increase in entropy of a system

-🔹 Entropy (S)
+Entropy (S)

 Measure of randomness